-Robert Fueston is a Reiki master and licensed acupuncturist with a Master degree in Library and Information Science who has been researching the history of Reiki practice since 1996.
+Robert Fueston is a Reiki master and licensed acupuncturist with a Master degree in Library and Information Science.
+A well respected Reiki scholar, he has been researching the history of Reiki practice since 1996.
 He shares an important piece of his recent research.

 My assistant and I were waiting impatiently for the archive to open when a fire alarm sent everyone scrambling to exit the library.